dotnet/android-samples/Example_WorkingWithAudio/README.md

 ---
 name: Xamarin.Android - Working With Audio – Test Application
-description: 'Sample code to accompany the article Working With Audio.This simple application provides the following functionality: Recording audio using the...'
+description: 'Sample code to accompany the article Working With Audio.
+This simple application provides the following functionality: Recording audio using the...'
 page_type: sample
 languages:
 - csharp